isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Students are expected to take care of the school environment and school
-property.</p>
-<p>They must not wilfully or maliciously destroy school or personal property
-or write graffiti.</p>
+property.
+They must not wilfully or maliciously destroy school or personal property or write graffiti.</p>
 </td>
 </tr>
 <tr>